Cenovus Energy Inc. (CVE) Shares Soar Above 1-Year High

 Sponsored

-The average price predicted by analysts for CVE is $22.65, which is $6.44 above the current price.
-The public float for CVE is 1.37B and currently, short sellers hold a 3.77% ratio of that float.
-The average trading volume of CVE on June 27, 2023 was 7.75M shares.
+The average price estimated by analysts for CVE is $22.28, which is $5.04 above than the current price.
+The public float for CVE is 1.37B, and at present, short sellers hold a 3.13% of that float.
+The average trading volume of CVE on July 03, 2023 was 7.52M shares.

 CVE’s Market Performance

-The stock of Cenovus Energy Inc. (CVE) has seen a -0.72% decrease in the past week, with a -1.90% drop in the past month, and a 6.44% gain in the past quarter.
-The volatility ratio for the week is 2.83%, and the volatility levels for the past 30 days are at 3.02% for CVE.
-The simple moving average for the last 20 days is -1.36% for CVE’s stock, with a simple moving average of -8.54% for the last 200 days.
+The stock of Cenovus Energy Inc. (CVE) has seen a 4.81% increase in the past week, with a 5.00% rise in the past month, and a -0.77% fall in the past quarter.
+The volatility ratio for the week is 2.64%, and the volatility levels for the past 30 days are at 3.05% for CVE.
+The simple moving average for the past 20 days is 2.96% for CVE’s stock, with a -3.94% simple moving average for the past 200 days.

 Analysts’ Opinion of CVE